84115/website/source/_posts/2018-06-04-memoization-with-php.md

 categories: php
 ---

+> This article was updated at 2019-12-17 to add support for anonymous functions.

 Are you making too many repeated calls to the same resource intensive functions?
 Do you need to optimise recursive function calls?
 Then memoization could help with that.